 The Risk Management and Control System is dynamic, so the risks to be considered vary according to the circumstances in which the Group is operating.
-The risks associated with the COVID 19 pandemic, those related with the supply and cost of raw materials and those related with cybersecurity were especially important during 2021.
+The risks associated with the Ukraine war and those related with the inflation were especially important during 2022.

-E.2.
+E.3.
 Name the corporate bodies responsible for preparing and implementing the financial and non-financial Risk Management and Control System, including tax risks.